akvelon/react-native-sms-user-consent/README.md

 useSmsUserConsent(codeLength = 6): string
 ```

-React hook that starts SMS handling and provides the handled SMS as its return value, which is the empty string initially.
+React hook that starts SMS handling and provides the received code as its return value, which is the empty string initially.
 Stops handling SMS messages on unmount.
 Uses `startSmsHandling` and `retrieveVerificationCode` internally.

 This hook is the way to go in most cases.
 Alternatively, you can use `startSmsHandling` and `retrieveVerificationCode` directly if dealing with something that is not a functional component or you need some more flexibility.